We are about halfway through the summer. Are you doing anything special during your summer vacation?

 Keep a copy of your mission and goals where you can see them.

-I like to start the day with reading my mission and goals, and I keep a copy of them by my desk.
+Start the day with reading your mission and goals.
+Keep a copy of them by your desk and look at them periodically through the day.
 This reinforcement helps keep you on track.

 If you keep the end in mind, it is easier to keep distractions at bay.
 And, when you do get distracted, I think it is easier to get back on course.